arrowarrow

 Determine How Big Your Team Should Be

 Hiring commission-only sales reps revolutionize the way you should think about team size.
-If you pay each employee a salary, you may try to only hire one salesperson at a time to handle significant workloads.
+If you pay each employee a salary, you may only have the budget to hire one salesperson at a time to handle significant workloads.
 But, if you pay commissions after they've closed a sale, you don't have the same limitation.

 Determine Where To Find Candidates